Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 A vaccine generally breaks down into two parts…

-The antigen is a piece of the pathogen that essentially aims that kick-started response.
+The antigen is a piece of the pathogen that essentially kick-starts the response.

-It kinda works like ammunition with the adjuvant being the gunpowder and the antigen being the bullet… but don’t worry, there’s no actual gunpowder involved.
+It works kind of like ammunition, with the adjuvant being the gunpowder and the antigen being the bullet, but don’t worry, there’s no actual gunpowder involved.

 As far as adjuvants are concerned, we’ve generally used some variety of aluminum for the last few decades, and that’s fed some of the anti-vaccine rhetoric in that time.